November 19, 2019

 Come for the red velvet cornbread, hot honey yardbird, and glazed beef osso bucco, but stay for the elegant, dimly-lit interior and live music from Pedrito Martinez at this speakeasy-style bar located beneath the famed Red Rooster in Harlem.
 These Valentine’s Day luxuries will not only delight your taste buds but also your senses.

 Hidden behind a working pawn shop, Beauty & Essex offers couples an intimate atmosphere to enjoy their famous "Wonder Wheel" amongst other delectable offerings.
 The dessert is getting a makeover just for Valentine’s Day with champagne gummy hearts, chocolate-covered strawberries, passion fruit truffles, and more.

 The breathtaking and unobstructed view of Central Park from this steak house sets the mood for a romantic night ahead.
 Savor mouthwatering steaks and fresh seafood, plus sip on full-bodied red or crisp white from the extensive wine menu with all of uptown Manhattan in front of you.
 There’s no shortage of appetizing dishes to choose from, so we suggest you spend the time and order a few because the view never gets old.

-Photography courtesy Todd Coleman
+Photography by: Photography courtesy Todd Coleman